 Columbia Chronicles provides in-depth coverage of news and issues important to the greater Columbia community.
 If you're interested in learning more about our community and how it works, you've come to the right place.
 It's your chance to better understand how the news may affect you and your life, and all it takes is about five minutes of your time.
 Supervised by Dr. Laura K. Smith, this program is produced through a partnership between Garnet Media Group, the University of South Carolina's School of Journalism and Mass Communications, and UofSC's Honors College.

-Season 4 was produced and edited by Flynn Snyder, who is the respective reporter for each episode.
+Season 4 was produced and edited by Flynn Snyder and the respective reporter for each episode.

 Columbia Chronicles: Food for Thought – Alexander Shepard